 Think about what questions your leadership team will ask you about your proposal and be prepared to answer them.
 Consider what details they will want to know more about and what is important to them.
 For example, your CFO may want to know why this project should be a spending priority, while your Chief People Officer might ask about how it fits into your job goals and company culture overall.

-To make your research process easier and save you time, Managed by Q’s dashboard enables you research and receive multiple, detailed quotes from top-rated, vetted service providers all on one platform.
+To make your research process easier, save you time, and get you closer to budget approval, Managed by Q’s dashboard enables you research and receive multiple, detailed quotes from top-rated, vetted service providers all on one platform.